TechByTheNerd/cloud-image-for-proxmox/centos/README.md

 ### STEP 6: Specify the boot disk.

-Makes the Ubuntu image bootable.
+Makes the CentOS image bootable.

 ### STEP 7: Add support for VNC and a serial console.